I should have known better than to look, when I saw an alert pop up from CNN. But I looked. This is what I saw.

 Why?
 Simple.
 We haven’t done anything to prevent these shootings.
 Not because we can’t to anything to at least make them far less frequent, if not prevent them entirely.
 We didn’t do anything to prevent this shooting, or the one in Oregon earlier this week, not because we can’t, but because we just don’t want to.

 So, spare me.
 Spare me any talk about “compassion” for the victims.
-If we had any compassion for them, we’d have done something to at least make it more difficult for some one armed with at least two guns (probably automatic rifles) and goodness knows how many rounds of ammunition to get into an elementary school.
+If we had any compassion for them, we’d have done something to at least make it more difficult for some one armed with at least two guns (probably automatic rifles according to rifle optics comparison reviews) and goodness knows how many rounds of ammunition to get into an elementary school.

 Spare me any talk about how the teachers, principal, etc., “should have been armed.”
 (Or the student, for that matter.
 Just wait.
 Someone will suggest it.)
 If we’ve reached a point where we’d rather have more crossfire in school hallways than maybe limit access to guns even a little, then we have no hope.
 I’ll go one better than that, actually: if we’re that far gone, then we don’t deserve hope.